trisfaizal/Marketing-Site/src/_posts/features/2019-05-8-git-workflows-to-editors.md

 now blocking the blog post from releasing.
 These situations only get more complicated and harder to resolve as you add more editors.

-With Projects, editors can branch which gets around this limitation.
+With Projects this workflow is improved, as editors can now harness the power of branching.
-Editors click the + button and set a name which creates a branch on GitHub and completely isolated site with its own URL on CloudCannon.
+Editors click the + button and set a name.
+This creates a branch on GitHub and a completely isolated site with its own URL on CloudCannon.

 ![Branch](/images/blog/bringing-git-workflows/branch.png){: .screenshot srcset="/images/blog/bringing-git-workflows/branch.png 800w, /images/blog/bringing-git-workflows/branch@2x.png 1600w" }